redsh4de/monero-site/src/content/moneropedia/en/daemon.md

 ---
-summary: 'Background process which runs and controls a Monero node'
+summary: "Background process which runs and controls a Monero node"
 title: Daemon
 terms: ["daemon"]
 ---